 Home to the historic Millyard, Downtown Manchester is a bustling center with countless things to do and see.
 Take a stroll through the streets and appreciate the revitalized mill buildings now occupied by modern, local businesses.
 Shop the unique boutiques and enjoy local cuisine at one of over one hundred restaurants in the area.
-In walking distance, you can find such landmarks as the Verizon Wireless Arena and the Northeast Delta Dental Stadium.
+In walking distance, you can find such landmarks as the SNHU Arena and the Northeast Delta Dental Stadium.
 After hours, an exciting nightlife brings together visitors and locals alike to kick back and let loose.

 19. Play a Round of Golf

 The links at the Derryfield Country Club are sure to please beginners and expert golfers alike.
 This 18-hole golf course is located in the heart of Manchester and takes great pride in its well-maintained grounds.
 Lessons are available for the entire family and an indoor PGA Tour Simulator makes for year-round golfing fun.
 Not just for golf, the club has live entertainment playing from afternoon until eventing on the deck during summer months.
 In the winter, Derryfield Country Club is a popular spot for the locals to enjoy sledding.

 20. Take a Trolley Tour